aganepes/cars-web-app/README.md

-# This project was implemented using only HTML, CSS and JS.
+# This project was implemented using only HTML, CSS and JAVASCRIPT.

 * The pages were developed with a responsive framework.
 The responsive framework has mobile, tablet and desktop views.
 * It has light and dark themes.